roryfitz/portfolio/Project_1.md

 </table>
 </div>

-I then calculated the mean reaction times for each condition
+I calculated the mean reaction times for each condition.
 ```python
 #Mean (RT):